Video-Oasis: Rethinking Evaluation of Video Understanding: Abstract

 \section{Abstract}

-The inherent complexity of video understanding makes it difficult to attribute whether performance gains stem from visual perception, linguistic reasoning, or knowledge priors.
-While many benchmarks have emerged to assess high-level reasoning, the essential criteria that constitute video understanding remain largely overlooked.
-Instead of introducing yet another benchmark, we take a step back to re-examine the current landscape of video understanding.
-In this work, we provide Video-Oasis, a sustainable diagnostic suite designed to systematically evaluate existing evaluations and distill spatio-temporal challenges for video understanding.
-Our analysis reveals two critical findings: (1) 54\% of existing benchmark samples are solvable without visual input or temporal context, and (2) on the remaining samples, state-of-the-art models exhibit performance barely exceeding random guessing.
-To bridge this gap, we investigate which algorithmic design choices contribute to robust video understanding, providing practical guidelines for future research.
-We hope our work serves as a standard guideline for benchmark construction and the rigorous evaluation of architecture development.
+The inherent complexity of video understanding makes it difficult to determine whether Video-LLM benchmark performance stems from visual perception, linguistic reasoning, or knowledge priors.
+While many benchmarks have emerged to assess high-level reasoning, shared criteria for evaluating video understanding remain largely overlooked.
+Instead of introducing yet another benchmark, we take a step back to re-examine the criteria for evaluating video understanding.
+In this work, we introduce Video-Oasis, a sustainable diagnostic suite for systematically auditing existing video understanding benchmarks.
+This audit reveals that 55\% of existing benchmark samples are solvable without visual input or temporal context.
+After filtering these shortcuts, the remaining video-native challenges expose a substantial capability gap: state-of-the-art models perform only marginally above random guessing.
+Building on these findings, we use the distilled challenges as a testbed to investigate which algorithmic design choices contribute to robust video understanding.
+We hope our work provides a practical foundation for constructing rigorous video benchmarks and evaluating future Video-LLMs.
 Code is available at \href{https://github.com/sejong-rcv/Video-Oasis} {{https://github.com/sejong-rcv/Video-Oasis}}.

 \keywords{Video Understanding \and Video-LLM \and Benchmark Auditing}